Skip to main content

 McNamee Gallery Exhibit

-The McNamee Gallery, accessible directly from West Pine Mall, is the teaching gallery for Saint Louis University's studio art program in the Department of Fine and Performing Arts.
+The McNamee Gallery, accessible directly from West Pine Mall, is the teaching gallery for Saint Louis University's studio art program in the Department of Visual and Performing Arts.
 SLU offers courses in ceramics, sculpture, graphic design, printmaking, painting, drawing, metalsmithing, fibers, photography and computer art.

 The McNamee gallery supports the studio art curriculum by exhibiting artwork by students and faculty, as well as visiting artists.
 Students are involved in the conception, organization, and installation of exhibits, publicity and gallery events.